Reviewed by George Baral

 HVAC stands for heating, ventilation, and air-conditioning.
-HVAC systems include heating and cooling units, blowers, air ducts, return grills, vents and the air filter that provide heating and cooling to your home.
+HVAC systems include heating and cooling units, blowers, air ducts, dampers, return grills, vents and the air filter that provide heating and cooling to your home.

 In most homes, the HVAC system is quite extensive.
 When it starts to act up and make odd noises, it can be hard to figure out where the noises are coming from and what’s causing them.

-“The first thing homeowners should do when they hear noises coming from their HVAC is to turn off their system and read through the manual guide,” says Glenn Wiseman, Top Hat Home Comfort.
+“The first thing homeowners should do when they hear new noises coming from their HVAC is to turn off their system and read through the manual guide,” says Glenn Wiseman, Top Hat Home Comfort.
 “Sometimes noises have easy fixes, and the reason behind the noise is written in the manual.
 You can always call the company or manufacturer that installed your system; they might provide insight into the cause of the noise.”

 Marla Mock, VP of Operations for Aire Serv, agrees that noises often signify problems: